waditya/namaste-react/Notes/Episode-05-Let's-get-hooked.md

 - Can we have default component and named component in same file ?
 => Yes, a dummyComponent is added in styleCard.js

+## React Hooks
+- They are used to create state variables.
+Functional component is a normal JS function.
+React elemment is  plane JS object.
+React hook is a normal JS function given to us by Reacct.
+It is pre-built.
+These funtions have some super power.
+Have lot of logic behind it to provide lot of capabilities.

+- These react hooks are inside the react module/library

+- 2 important React hooks -

+  - useState() : Generate Superpowerful state variables in React.
+  - useEffect()

+- Import useState as "react".
+You have to import as a named import.